Average Customer Review:

 Owner of the Samsonite Inova give it very high ratings, saying it's a very attractive bag that's a great choice for quick trips.
 The single stem handle doesn't allow you to attach other bags -- such as a laptop bag -- so this probably isn't a great choice for business travelers.
 However, casual travelers love its easy push and light weight (6.5 pounds).

-There are reasons that travelers prefer fixed wheels, also known as inline wheels (think skates!), or roller wheels over spinner wheels.
+There are reasons that travelers prefer fixed wheels, also known as inline wheels (think inline skates), or roller wheels over spinner wheels.
 They are thought to be sturdier and to add less weight to the bag.
-Frequent fliers say they are easier to pull, because they don't shift as much as spinner wheels.
-They're definitely faster, so if you often deal with tight connections, they may be a better choice.
+Frequent fliers say they are easier to pull, because they don't shift as much as spinner wheels and that they move along more quickly if you have to run with it to catch your flight.

-Travelpro is a very well-respected name in luggage, and the Travelpro Luggage Maxlite 3 22-inch Expandable Rollaboard (Est. $100) is the standout in roller wheel bags.
+Like our Best Reviewed spinner suitcase, our top pick in this category, the Travelpro Luggage Platinum Magna 22 Inch Expandable Rollaboard Suiter (Est. $220), is part of the Platinum Magna collection, and is very similar in every way.
+It gets raves from experts and owners for its sturdy wheels and great capacity compared to its relatively small size.
 Owners say it's super easy to pull, even around the city, on cobbled streets, and up and down curbs and subway stairs.
-It's also light, at 6.3 pounds, and includes side, bottom and top handles.
+It's also light, at 7.7 pounds, and includes side, bottom and top handles.
 It has a nice organizational arrangement, including a large front pocket.
 The interior features a large compartment with compression straps, and a small mesh compartment.
 The lid is a mesh, zip compartment for storing personal items.
-It's expandable by two inches.
+This suitcase is expandable by two inches.